-Section 11.4.2: The MCO may utilize a three year look back period from the last adjudication date of the Claim for conducting post payment reviews and audits for FWA activities.
-For any review or audit periods that exceed the three-year period, the Compliance Officer must send a written request to the DHHS MCO PI Coordinator requesting permission from the Department and specifying the dates and details of the review or audit.
+For any review period that exceeds three years, the Compliance Officer must send a written request to the DHHS MCO PI Coordinator requesting permission from the Department and specifying the dates and details of the review.
+The MCO does not need permission to extend a review period once it ages past the three-year period.

-Section 11.4.2.1 through 11.4.2.2: The MCO shall conduct a minimum of twelve (12) Provider on-site reviews per State Fiscal Year when the current Public Health Emergency has been lifted by the federal government.
+Section 11.4.2.1 through 11.4.2.2

+The MCO SIU investigative team shall conduct a minimum of twelve (12) program integrity related Provider on-site reviews per State Fiscal Year; unless under a Public Health Emergency by the federal government.

 The SCDHHS Medicaid Provider Administrative and Billing Manual grants Program Integrity authority when requesting records as part of a Provider review; "The provider, therefore, must submit all requested records by the deadline given by Program Integrity."
 Program Integrity utilizes the following internal guidelines when requesting records.

+For on-sites:

-For on-sites, the Provider must provide all records at the time of the on-site.
-If for any reason the Provider cannot furnish the records, they may be granted up to an additional forty-eight (48) hours.
-After the deadline given by Program Integrity, failure to submit records may result in recovery of payments made by Medicaid for all services for which records were not provided, up to and including Termination for Cause.
-For desk audits, depending on the Provider type and number of records requested, the Provider may be given up to two weeks to provide all records requested.
-After the deadline given by Program Integrity, failure to submit records may result in recovery of payments made by Medicaid for all services for which records were not provided, up to and including Termination for Cause.
+- The Provider must provide all records at the time of the on-site. - If for any reason the Provider cannot furnish the records, they may be granted up to an additional forty-eight (48) hours. - After the deadline given by Program Integrity, failure to submit records may result in recovery of payments made by Medicaid for all services for which records were not provided, up to and including Termination for Cause.

+For desk audits:

+- Depending on the Provider type and number of records requested, the Provider may be given up to two weeks to provide all records requested. - After the deadline given by Program Integrity, failure to submit records may result in recovery of payments made by Medicaid for all services for which records were not provided, up to and including TFC.

-The SCDHHS Medicaid Provider Administrative and Billing Manual also grants the MCO authority when requesting records as part of a Provider review.
-The MCO may utilize the above Program Integrity guidelines.
-For any review in which the MCO is unable to obtain any of the requested records, the MCO should submit a Request to Terminate referral to PI via the Waste and Abuse referral form for Managed Care Organizations (see the Managed Care Report Companion Guide).
+The SCDHHS Medicaid Provider Administrative and Billing Manual extends this, and the above guidelines, to the MCO when requesting records as part of a Provider review.
+For any review in which the MCO is unable to obtain any of the requested records, the MCO should submit a Termination for Cause Referral Form (see the Managed Care Report Companion Guide).